San José del Palmar: Ecosystems

 The northeast part of the territory of San Jose del Palmar is in the jurisdiction of the Tatama Park.
 At the boundaries of the department of the valley is the Serrania of the Paraguas where the cloud forests of the Galapagos and the Torra hills.
-In the foggy mountains of the Galapagos, there are many bromeliads, "platanillos" like Canna indica and Heliconia collinsiana, mountain grapes, laurels, bamboo, different species of palms, "trompeteros," and Columbian pine.
+In the foggy mountains of the Galapagos, there are many bromeliads, "platanillos" like Canna indica and Heliconia collinsiana, mountain grapes, laurels, bamboo, different species of palms, "trompeteros," and Colombian pine.
 The two last species only currently exist in the north of South America.

-They are also the habitat of the spectacled bear, the Columbian opossum, and deer.
-In the Torra hill region, there are also spectacled bears, white-throated hummingbirds and Columbian weasels.
+They are also the habitat of the spectacled bear, the Colombian opossum, and deer.
+In the Torra hill region, there are also spectacled bears, white-throated hummingbirds and Colombian weasels.
 There is also a wide variety of flowers like orchids and bromeliads.
 Moreover, there is a wide area of virgin jungle.
 These two zones, along with the National Natural Park of Tatama, make up a very important ecological corridor that connects the Pacific with the Andes.